-Have you ever thought of homesteading, getting back to a simpler life?
+Have you ever thought about homesteading—getting back to a simpler, more self-sufficient life?

 How to Survive Off the Grid: From Backyard Homesteads to Bunkers (and Everything in Between)